my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   when it's 20m/h speed limit, it's not worth overtaking; just hold back;
     -   be aware of road works; cyclists and pedestrians might come down to the road to get around the roadwork;
-    -   check if there is <span style='color:chartreuse'>enough space on your right</span>.
+    -   check if there is <span style='color:#32CD32'>enough space on your right</span>.
 If so, you don't need to pull in to give way;
         -   whether your pulling in has any effects, if the answer is no (when there is a junction on the right), you can just stop and let the oncoming vehicle pass.
-    -   if giving way to bus, you need to pull in completely, then when you pull out, must <span style='color:chartreuse'>indicate</span>; under normal conditions, you position will be half in half out, don't need to indicate when pulling out.
+    -   if giving way to bus, you need to pull in completely, then when you pull out, must <span style='color:#32CD32'>indicate</span>; under normal conditions, you position will be half in half out, don't need to indicate when pulling out.
     -   don't copy cars in front of you.
 Need to make your own observation and judgement.
     -   give more priority to cyclists;